TAbdullah-T/mcp-lab/mcp_crash_course/README.md

 #### 3. Run MCP with Ollama (Local Tools)

 There are a few framework that would allow you to use the MCP servers with OLLAMA.
 I am using `praisonaiagents` due to its bigger community.

+---

+> ⚠️ **Security Warning**
+> The `praisonaiagents` library is a third-party tool not affiliated with this project. **Exercise caution when using it, especially with services like OpenAI that require API keys or handle sensitive data.** Review the library's source code before use and avoid running untrusted MCP tools, as doing so could potentially expose your credentials or data to malicious behavior.

+---

-Install it using
+**Install it using**
 ```bash
 pip install praisonaiagents
 ```